 Two of the cameras I snagged were Argus STL 1000 SLR (Single Lens Reflex) Cameras.
 One had a bad viewfinder, but the other appeared to be working ok.

 Months later, I took it out, cleaned it up, and prepped it for shooting.
 It did have an issue, as I suspected it might, but nothing detrimental.
 The only problem I found was a broken light meter.
-Having used a light meter for some experimental, old-school cameras and my favorite TLR, I was not shaken by my findings.
+Having used an external light meter for some experimental, old-school cameras and my favorite TLR, I was not shaken by my findings.

 This just meant I wouldn’t be using a battery in the camera.
 I could live with that.
 The viewfinder, lens, and filter all got a proper cleaning, then I tossed in some Kodak T-Max 400 film to try out my new toy.